BorgwardtLab/P-WL/docker/README.md

 ```

 ### Running the Method

-*NOTE*: The classification accuracies reported by running this code will now align with the ones reported in the paper, as no grid search is performed.
+**NOTE**: The classification accuracies reported by running this code will not (!) align with the ones reported in the paper, as no grid search is performed.
+Thus, the folds used for training will be slightly different because the inner cross-validation loop is lacking.
+This was a deliberate decision in order to present a brief and quick working example for the review process.

 #### Examples

 To run `PWL-C` on `MUTAG` with 0 WL iterations and p=1, run
 ```
 $ docker exec -it pwl-container python main.py -c -n 0 -p 1 data/MUTAG/*.gml -l data/MUTAG/Labels.txt